 Lifetime Cost Savings: The difference between the lifetime energy cost of the less efficient model and the lifetime energy cost of the ENERGY STAR model or best available model.

 Calculated for triple-pane, low-emissivity, low visible transmittance, argon windows with a U-value of 0.12 and a solar heat gain coefficient (SHGC) of 0.21, from the Regents of the University of Minnesota, Center for Sustainable Building Research Design Guidance for Offices in Minneapolis, Minnesota.
 More efficient models may be introduced to the market after FEMP's acquisition guidance is posted.

 Energy Star Model Column

-Calculated based on December 2016 ENERGY STAR efficiency levels.
+Calculated based on December 2019 ENERGY STAR efficiency levels; values shown are rounded to the nearest dollar.
 Federal agencies must purchase products that meet or exceed ENERGY STAR efficiency levels.